CUBRID/cubrid-manual/en/intro.rst

 .. image:: /images/image2.png

-**Permanent Volume**
+For commands to create, add or delete the database volume, see :ref:`db-create-add-delete`.

+Permanent Volume
+^^^^^^^^^^^^^^^^

 Permanent volume is a database volume that exists permanently once it is created.
 Its types include generic, data, temp, index, control, active log and archive log.

 **Generic Volume**

-For efficient management, the volume type to be added to the database can be specified as one of the followings: data, temp or index.
-If data usage is not specified, it is specified as a generic volume.
+For efficient management, the volume type to be added to the database can be specified as one of the following: data, temp or index.
+If data usage is not specified, it is specified as a generic volume and it stores data or index.

 **Data Volume**